Rab Ne Bana Di Jodi: Promotion

 The first poster of Rab Ne Bana Di Jodi was released in October in theatres and multiplexes across India, with full-page advertisements in national dailies.
 The first theatrical promo was released on 14 November, with Karan Johar's Dostana.
 Initially very little was known about the movie, and there were many theories floating around on the Internet about the story.
 The first music promo of the song "Haule Haule" was released on 2 November 2008, across all leading television channels to coincide with Khan's 43rd birthday.
 The song promo had received praise from the public.

 Home media

 Joginder Tuteja of Bollywood Hungama gave the DVD of Rab Ne Bana Di Jodi 3.5 out of 5 stars stating that it is a good choice if you "want to watch a clean family movie at home."
 The DVD includes the documentaries, The Making of the Film and The Making of the Songs ("Haule Haule", "Dance Pe Chance", "Phir Milenge Chalte Chalte"), as well as a number of deleted scenes and interviews.
 The film, was released on Blu-ray a year after its theatrical release.
+The movie is currently available on Netflix.